AkashGem/AkashGem/README.md

 ## 💼 Experience

+#### **Frontend Developer @ Contractual** *(Dec 2025 – Present)*

+- Built and maintained frontend applications using React.js and Angular.js, focusing on clean, scalable, and maintainable code.
+- Worked with Cursor AI and Claude AI to explore AI-assisted frontend development, including feature implementation, debugging, refactoring, and code optimization.
+- Reviewed and validated AI-generated code to ensure correctness, security, scalability, readability, and maintainability before implementation.
+- Explored AI-assisted workflows for reducing repetitive development tasks and improving frontend development productivity and delivery efficiency.

 #### **Senior Software Engineer @ Novatechset Software** *(May 2022 - Nov 2025)*

 - Led the integration of a responsive web layout using modern JavaScript libraries, which enhanced user engagement by 30%, improving overall customer satisfaction metrics.